 When you want to buy good quality chocolate, it’s important to understand that the craft chocolate making process has two key distinct elements.

 And the second part is chocolatiering.
 This is what chocolatiers do.
-It involves using skill to design and add flavours to chocolate couverture.
-So essentially chocolatiers make a flavoured chocolate product e.g. the filled chocolates you would buy from a chocolate counter.
+It involves using skill to design and add flavours to chocolate couverture (see below).
+So essentially chocolatiers make a shaped and flavoured finished chocolate product e.g. the filled chocolates you would buy from a chocolate counter.

 So a bean-to-bar chocolate maker is also a chocolatier.
 But a chocolatier is not a chocolate maker.

 Unfortunately, many companies purposefully blur the lines to give the impression of performing both processes, but actually just do chocolatiering.
-Having bought-in ready-made cocoa liquor or coverture which they’ve processed into chocolate bars, such companies neglect to explain the chocolate’s true origin.
+Such companies buy-in ready-made cocoa liquor or coverture which they process into chocolate bars, while neglecting to explain the chocolate’s original origin.

 Best quality from companies that do both craft chocolate making & chocolatiering

 For best quality control, a company will own as much of the whole chocolate making process from bean-to-bar as possible.
-Companies like Mayhawk, Duffy’s, and Chocolate Tree in the UK, are just a few examples of true bean-to-bar.
-And so is my absolute favourite, Pierre Marcolini from Brussels.
+Mayhawk, Duffy’s, and Chocolate Tree in the UK, are just a few examples of true bean-to-bar companies.
+And so is my absolute favourite, Pierre Marcolini, from Brussels.
 (As a tip to fellow Brits, he has his own shop, plus a concession in Selfridges, in London.
 My favourite chocolate in the whole world is his 78% Sambirano Madagascar bar, which has wonderful fruity notes!).